Standard Oil: 1895–1913

 In 1896, John Rockefeller retired from the Standard Oil Co. of New Jersey, the holding company of the group, but remained president and a major shareholder.
-Vice-president John Dustin Archbold took a large part in the running of the firm.
-In the year 1904, Standard Oil controlled 91% of oil refinement and 85% of final sales in the United States.
-At this time, state and federal laws sought to counter this development with antitrust laws.
+Vice-president Archbold took a large part in the running of the firm.
+In 1904 Standard Oil controlled 91% of oil refinement and 85% of final sales in the United States.
+State and federal laws sought to counter this development with antitrust laws.
 In 1911, the U.S. Justice Department sued the group under the federal antitrust law and ordered its breakup into 39 companies.

 Standard Oil's market position was initially established through an emphasis on efficiency and responsibility.
 While most companies dumped gasoline in rivers (this was before the automobile was popular), Standard used it to fuel its machines.
 While other companies' refineries piled mountains of heavy waste, Rockefeller found ways to sell it.
-For example, Standard bought the company that invented and produced Vaseline, the Chesebrough Manufacturing Co., which was a Standard company only from 1908 until 1911.
+For example, Standard bought the company that invented and produced Vaseline, the Chesebrough Manufacturing Co., which was a Standard company from 1908 to 1911.

-One of the original "Muckrakers" Ida M. Tarbell, was an American author and journalist whose father was an oil producer whose business had failed because of Rockefeller's business dealings.
-After extensive interviews with a sympathetic senior executive of Standard Oil, Henry H. Rogers, Tarbell's investigations of Standard Oil fueled growing public attacks on Standard Oil and monopolies in general.
+One of the original "Muckrakers," Ida M. Tarbell, was an American author and journalist whose father was an oil producer whose business had failed because of Rockefeller's business dealings.
+After extensive interviews with Rogers—a sympathetic senior executive of Standard Oil—Tarbell's investigations of Standard Oil fueled growing public attacks on Standard Oil and monopolies in general.
 Her work was published in 19 parts in McClure's magazine from November 1902 to October 1904, then in 1904 as the book The History of the Standard Oil Co.

 The Standard Oil Trust was controlled by a small group of families.
 Rockefeller stated in 1910: "I think it is true that the Pratt family, the Payne–Whitney family (which were one, as all the stock came from Colonel Payne), the Harkness-Flagler family (which came into the company together) and the Rockefeller family controlled a majority of the stock during all the history of the company up to the present time."
 These families reinvested most of the dividends in other industries, especially railroads.
 They also invested heavily in the gas and the electric lighting business (including the giant Consolidated Gas Co. of New York City).
 They made large purchases of stock in U.S. Steel, Amalgamated Copper, and even Corn Products Refining Co.

-Weetman Pearson, a British petroleum entrepreneur in Mexico, began negotiating with Standard Oil in 1912–13 to sell his "El Aguila" oil company, since Pearson was no longer bound to promises to the Porfirio Díaz regime (1876–1911) not to sell to U.S. interests.
-However, the deal fell through and the firm was sold to Royal Dutch Shell.